mingukkang/ENAS-Tensorflow/README.md

 Test Accuracy : 99.57%
 ```
 <My opion> Because of learning rate, It seems not to reach global optima.

-           So change "child_lr_min" will make the Accuracy higher.
+           So I think changing "child_lr_min" will make the Accuracy higher.

 ## Explained